 Purchase of foreign currency from authorized banks is generally allowed upon submission of documents indicating international trade and investment.
 Companies in Thailand can engage in derivatives transactions with authorized banks to hedge against foreign exchange risk arising from foreign currency receipts or obligations.

 There is no limit on the amount of Thai baht bank notes that may be brought into the country.
 A person traveling to Vietnam, the People's Republic of China (only Yunnan province) and Thailand's bordering countries is allowed to take out up to THB 2,000,000.
 A person traveling to other countries is allowed up to THB 50,000.

-Any person bringing into or taking out of Thailand Thai baht bank notes, foreign currency bank notes or negotiable monetary instruments in an aggregate amount exceeding 450,000 Baht or USD 15,000 or its equivalent must declare to a customs officer.
+Any person bringing into or taking out of Thailand Thai baht bank notes, foreign currency bank notes or negotiable monetary instruments in an aggregate amount exceeding 450,000 Baht or USD 15,000 or its equivalent must make a declaration to a customs officer.

 II.
 BANK DEPOSITS

 a.
 Foreign Currency Account of Thai Residents

 Thai residents are allowed to maintain foreign currency accounts (FCD) with authorized banks.
 Deposit and withdrawal of funds from such accounts are allowed under the following conditions: